saacmatchin/GoBot/README.md

 # Added 28/03/2018
 - Updated depedency libs and changed some third party function calls to revive the code
 - Added daemon capability, durty hack for now..
+- now it can query clearnet sites or if it has .i2p it will use the i2p router to query the site